 Would you like to be saved from God’s righteous judgment?
 If you desire to become a Christian and follow God, acknowledge that you have sinned against Him and are subject to His judgment.
 Look to Jesus, who died on the cross, and trust in His sacrifice to receive forgiveness and salvation from God’s judgment.
 This is accomplished solely by faith in what Jesus has done.
 You cannot supplement His work with any human efforts.

 Count the cost

-If you desire to receive Christ, we offer the following prayer as an example.
-It is not a formula, but it is a representation of what it means to trust in Christ.
+If you desire to receive Christ, you can use the following prayer as an example to guide your own personal expression of trust in Him.
+Remember, this prayer is not a formula for salvation, but rather a representation of what it means to place your faith in Christ.

-If you have prayed the prayer truthfully and faithfully, then you have obeyed Christ and believed the gospel (Mark 1:15).
-You’ve done so because God has granted that you come to Christ (John 6:65), worked belief in you (John 6:29), and granted that you believe (Phil.
-1:29).
+If you have sincerely and faithfully prayed this prayer, you have demonstrated your obedience to Christ and embraced the gospel (Mark 1:15).
+This act of faith has been made possible because God has granted you the ability to come to Christ (John 6:65), worked belief in you (John 6:29), and granted you the capacity to believe (Philippians 1:29).

-Now tell others about your commitment to Jesus.
-The Bible says, “if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you shall be saved; 10 for with the heart man believes, resulting in righteousness, and with the mouth he confesses, resulting in salvation” (Rom.
+Now, it is important to share your commitment to Jesus with others.
+As stated in the Bible, “if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you shall be saved; for with the heart man believes, resulting in righteousness, and with the mouth he confesses, resulting in salvation” (Rom.
 10:9-10).